I battled with postpartum depression silently for a long time and didn’t speak a word of it to anyone, nor did I have any intention to.

 2.)
 We need to annihilate the stigma of postpartum depression.

-For some reason, society has led us to believe that having postpartum depression is our fault.
+We don’t speak up about postpartum depression because society has led us to believe that having a mental illness is our fault.
 Admitting to it is admitting that we were one of the weak ones who fell susceptible to the curse that is postpartum depression.
 We feel like terrible people for thinking and feeling the way we do, even though we have no control over it.

 This is not the way it was supposed to happen.
 In our dreams of becoming mothers we pictured it blissful and beautiful.
 We imagined sitting in a rocking chair, singing lullabies to a sleepy, happy baby.
 And when it wasn’t like this, we felt like we had failed.
 We failed our children and robbed them of a happy childhood.
 We failed our spouses and robbed them of a happy marriage.
 We failed ourselves and all of our dreams of motherhood.
 No one ever wants to admit that they are a failure.

 We think it will go away on it’s own, eventually.
-Or maybe we’re planning to tell someone when it gets worse… it just hasn’t yet.
+Or maybe we are planning to tell someone when it gets worse… it just hasn’t yet.
 We think that if we sleep a little more, relax a little more, meditate and do yoga that our postpartum depression will magically go away and so there’s no need to burden anyone else with our problems.
-Sometimes it does and then it’s just a mild case or the “baby blues” but if it’s truly postpartum depression it’s highly unlikely that it will go away without treatment.
+Self-care while battling postpartum depression is extremely important but it’s highly unlikely that the symptoms will go away without a proper treatment plan.

 It’s a sad truth that many women who open up about postpartum depression still don’t get the help they need.
 Unless you already have a trusting relationship with a medical professional it can be difficult to find the right person to seek help from with such a personal matter.
-The fear is that we’ll be told we’re over-exaggerating, drug seekers or that it’s all in our head.
+The fear is that we’ll be told we’re over-exaggerating, drug seekers or that it’s all in our head, so we just don’t speak up about postpartum depression.

 We’ve joined online support groups.
 We read the posts and silently agree without so much as a “like.”
 The women write about how they’re exhausted and overwhelmed.
 They talk about how they can’t sleep at night, how they can’t eat or can’t stop eating and how they worry about everything all the time.
 And we can relate to that.